 are listed below if available.

 For a full job description and application instructions for each position, select "Apply now" under the job opportunity in which you are interested.

 Please do not send unsolicited resumes to Burke Museum staff.

-Reporting to the Executive Director, the Director of Interpretation functions as a high level manager, coordinating strategy and implementation of exhibits and interpretation at the Burke Museum.
-The Director of Interpretation will work closely with Burke leadership to clarify desired outcomes and successfully pursue those goals by strengthening existing programs and implementing new initiatives.
+Reporting to the Executive Director, the Director of Visitor Experience functions as a high level manager, coordinating strategy and implementation of all programming relevant to the Burke Museum visitor experience and audience development.
+This position will play a key role in supporting the museum’s commitment to creating visitor-centered experiences that transform the ways our audiences connect with our unique collections, the work of our staff and researchers, and the world around us.
+The Director of Visitor Experience will work closely with Burke leadership to clarify desired outcomes and successfully pursue those goals by strengthening existing programs and implementing new initiatives.

-Strategic oversight includes the Burke Museum’s exhibits program, public programs, and activation.
-This position functions as a critical manager, providing budgetary & personnel oversight, representing the museum in the community, and participating on senior management committees within the museum and university.
+Strategic oversight includes the Burke Museum’s visitor services, store, private events and membership teams.
+These earned programs contribute critical unrestricted funds that support other areas of the museum.
+As a critical manager, providing budgetary/personnel oversight, representing the museum in the community, and participating on senior management committees within the museum and university.

 At the Burke, we bring together people, objects and the stories that make them meaningful.